Tanggu Tianjin, China Travel Guide

 Avoid public transport during peak rush hours (7-9 AM, 5-7 PM weekdays) for a more comfortable experience.

-Queue orderly at train stations and bus stops, though queues may not always be strictly observed.
+Queue orderly at metro stations and bus stops, though queues might not always be strictly observed.

 Offer seats to the elderly, pregnant women, or those with small children.